 Server-side token generation (SSO)¶

-The widget requests a signed token from your backend (data-token-url).
+Both the Trip Planner Widget and the SSO Button Widget request a signed token from your backend (data-token-url).
 Traveln verifies it on /sso-login/ and creates a session.

 Token endpoint¶

-Implement a POST endpoint (for example: /api/traveln/sso/) that returns:
+Implement a POST endpoint (for example /api/traveln/sso/) that returns:

 { "token": "..." }